 Application.
 Application packets are available from the Office of Graduate Studies and the Master of Arts in Interdisciplinary Studies Program Office.
-The Office of Graduate Studies at ASU West must receive the application, application fee and an official transcript from every university or institution attended before an application can be considered.
+The Office of Graduate Studies must receive the application, application fee and an official transcript from every university or institution attended before an application can be considered.
 GRE scores must be sent directly to ASU.
 On the appropriate program forms, letters of recommendation, a resume, a writing sample, and a personal statement must be sent to the program office.
 The application deadline is March 15 for fall semester.

-Students may elect to take the degree in conjunction with the Graduate Certificate in Gerontology (see page 226).
+Students may elect to take the degree in conjunction with the graduate Certificate in Gerontology (see page 129).

-The application, application fee, and transcripts should be sent to: Graduate Studies Arizona State University West P.O.
+The application, application fee, and transcripts should be sent to: Graduate Studies Arizona State University at the West campus P.O.
 Box 37100 Phoenix, AZ 85069-7100

-All other information for admission processing should be sent to: M.A. in Interdisciplinary Studies Program College of Arts and Sciences P.O.
+All other information for admission processing should be sent to: MA in Interdisciplinary Studies Program New College of Interdisciplinary Arts and Sciences Arizona State University at the West campus P.O.
 Box 37100 Phoenix, AZ 85069-7100

 Admission process.
 Each application is reviewed by a faculty committee.
-The candidate will be selected after consideration of the undergraduate grade point average, GRE scores, academic and work experiences, letters of recommendation; personal statement; and writing sample: (As specified by program application forms.)
+The candidate will be selected after consideration of the undergraduate grade point average, GRE scores, academic and work experiences, letters of recommendation; personal statement; and writing sample: (\As specified by program application forms.)

-The M.A. in Interdisciplinary Studies is a 30 semester hour degree program that includes:
+The MA in Interdisciplinary Studies is a 30 semester hour degree program that includes:

+Se emester

-Semester Hours
+Hours

-Required courses
+Requi red courses

+MAS 500 Perspectives in Interdisciplinary Studies 3

 MAS 501 Models of Inquiry for

 Contemporary Issues 3

 MAS 505 20th Century Thought:

 Concepts of Change, Culture, Mind 3

 MAS 585 Capstone Course 3

-Foundation courses 6-9

-At least two courses from the following:

-MAS 510 Science and Religion: Cosmologies an d

-Worldviews

-MAS 511 Technology, Environment and Human nity

-MAS 512 History and Philosophy

-of the Social Sciences

-MAS 513 Sociology of Everyday Life

-MAS 553 Latin American Cities

-Other approved courses

-Emphasis area 1
+Emphasis area 15-18

 Elective 0-3

 Emphasis area.
-Working with a faculty mentor, students will select 12 semester hours of graduate level coursework that reflect a particular area of specialty or interest.
+Working with a faculty mentor, students will select 15-18 semester hours of graduate level coursework that reflect a particular area of specialty or interest.